nliulab/FairFML/README.md

   <img height="500" src="workflow.jpg">
 </p>

 Mitigating algorithmic disparities is a critical challenge in healthcare research, where ensuring equity and fairness is paramount.
-Although large-scale healthcare data are available across multiple institutions, cross-institutional collaborations often face privacy constraints, highlighting the need for privacy-preserving solutions that also enhance fairness.
-In this study, we introduce FairFML, a framework-agnostic solution for fair federated learning (FL), designed to improve algorithmic fairness in cross-institutional healthcare collaborations while preserving patient privacy.
-We evaluated FairFML using real-world emergency medicine data, demonstrating that it significantly enhances model fairness without compromising predictive performance, yielding results comparable to those obtained through local and centralized analyses.
-FairFML presents a promising solution for FL collaborations, offering a robust approach to developing fairer models across clinical and biomedical domains.
+While large-scale healthcare data exist across multiple institutions, cross-institutional collaborations often face privacy constraints, highlighting the need for privacy-preserving solutions that also promote fairness.
+In this study, we present Fair Federated Machine Learning (FairFML), a model-agnostic solution designed to reduce algorithmic bias in cross-institutional healthcare collaborations while preserving patient privacy.
+As a proof of concept, we validated FairFML using a real-world clinical case study on reducing gender disparities in cardiac arrest outcome prediction.
+We demonstrate that the proposed FairFML framework enhances fairness in federated learning (FL) models without compromising predictive performance.
+Our findings show that FairFML improves model fairness by up to 65% compared to the centralized model, while maintaining performance comparable to both local and centralized models, as measured by the receiver operating characteristic analysis.
+FairFML offers a promising and flexible solution for FL collaborations, with its adaptability allowing seamless integration with various FL frameworks and models, from traditional statistical methods to deep learning techniques.
+This makes FairFML a robust approach for developing fairer models across diverse clinical and biomedical applications.

 ## System requirements